OpenFn/docs/docs/about-lightning.md

 - Add collaborators as view-only user or editor to a project
 - Audit all changes made to credentials

-### It’s not ‘just’ a request or a piece of data, it’s a person
+### It’s not "just" a request or a piece of data, it’s a person

-OpenFn specialises in integration tooling for the health and humanitarian sector.
+OpenFn specializes in integration tooling for the health and humanitarian sector.
 This means that behind every piece of data which comes in through a request lies a person in need of critical services.
 This is why Lightning focusses on: